universesurfer/estil-project/README.md

 # estil-project

-This repo shall display a app which shall help ....
+this repo shall display a app which shall help ....
 ---

 ## Motivation